nyonson/raiju/README.md

 raiju nodes-by-distance -h
 ```

-Global flags can also be set through environment variables or a configuration file.
-Flags overwrite environemnt variables which overwrite the configuration file.
+*Global* flags (not subcommand flags) can also be set through environment variables or a configuration file.
+Flags overwrite environment variables which overwrite the configuration file.

 Environment variables have a `RAIJU_` prefix appended to the flag name.
 For example, the global `host` flag can be set with the `RAIJU_HOST` environment variable.